WrightMobile/DaycareApp/README.md

 # DaycareApp

-Daycare app designed for use by Kiwi's Clubhouse in Gahanna, OH.
+Android app designed for use by Kiwi's Clubhouse in Gahanna, OH.

 Developed and coded by Bob and Katie Boatwright.